 Surround speakers seem to be an excellent pick for playing first-person shooters.
 However, most gamers agree that using a headset is the best way to enjoy games like Valorant.
 A good gaming headset will help you focus on game-related sounds.
 Furthermore, it will also prevent you from making too much noise if you’re not playing.

 We recommend these affordable but powerful headsets

 Update Your Audio Device Drivers and Software

-Some audio devices will require a specific set of drivers in order to get the most out of the hardware.
-These files usually come packaged with the device or downloadable from the manufacturer website.
+Some audio devices will require a specific set of drivers to get the most out of the hardware.
+These files usually come packaged with the device or downloadable from the manufacturer's website.
 For those with software, you may even be able to pick between DTS or Dolby virtual surround sound.

 For Wireless Audio, Check Your Battery Levels